The coronavirus sweeping the globe has a lot in common with the flu, but it has the potential to be dangerous if not identified quickly, experts say.

 However, there is no vaccine to prevent an infection from this virus.
 Because of that, people who become infected are quarantined in hospitals or homes to prevent it from spreading.

-There are research teams working on developing a potential vaccine, according to the Coalition for Epidemic Preparedness Innovations, but the clinical trials likely won’t happen until June.
+There are research teams working on developing a potential vaccine, according to the Coalition for Epidemic Preparedness Innovations.

-For Canada — where there are no confirmed cases thus far — Fish said anyone experiencing flu-like symptoms are likely to be just that, but it’s not up to you to diagnose.
+For Canada, Fish said anyone experiencing flu-like symptoms are likely to be just that, but it’s not up to you to diagnose.

 — With files from Reuters and the Associated Press